AzureAD/microsoft-authentication-library-for-js/lib/msal-angular/docs/FAQ.md

 Yes, `@azure/msal-angular` does support IE 11.
 More information can on configuration can be found [here](https://github.com/AzureAD/microsoft-authentication-library-for-js/blob/dev/lib/msal-angular/docs/v2-docs/ie-support.md).

 ## Configuration

+### What is the difference between `@azure/msal-angular` v2 and v1?

+Please see our [upgrade guide](https://github.com/AzureAD/microsoft-authentication-library-for-js/blob/dev/lib/msal-angular/docs/v2-docs/v1-v2-upgrade-guide.md) for information on the differences between `@azure/msal-angular` v1 and v2, as well changes to watch out for when upgrading.

 ### How do I add tokens to API calls?